LLNL/Caliper/doc/CaliperConfiguration.md

 ## event-trace

-The event-trace config records a trace of region enter/exit events and writes it out in Caliper's .cali format, using a generated unique output file name by default.
+The event-trace config records a trace of region enter/exit events and writes it out in Caliper's .cali format for processing with Caliper's cali-query tool.
+It generates a unique output file name by default.
+Every process writes a separate file.

 | Parameter name         | Description                                     |
 |------------------------|-------------------------------------------------|